-- code (string) Python code to evaluate - options.globals (PyProxy) An optional Python dictionary to use as the globals.
-Defaults to pyodide.globals.

-• options.locals (PyProxy) - An optional Python dictionary to use as the locals.
+- code (string) Python code to evaluate - options.filename (string) An optional string to use as the filename.
+Defaults to "<exec>".
+If the filename does not start with "<" and end with ">", the source code will be added to the Python linecache and tracebacks will show source lines. - options.globals (PyProxy) An optional Python dictionary to use as the globals.
+Defaults to pyodide.globals. - options.locals (PyProxy) An optional Python dictionary to use as the locals.
 Defaults to the same as globals.

 any - The result of the Python code translated to JavaScript.
-See the documentation for eval_code() for more info.
+See the documentation for $eval_code()$ for more info.